Nerdeen Kiswani: Within Our Lifetime

+2026 bomb plot against Kiswani

+On March 26, 2026, a suspected male Jewish extremist was arrested in Hoboken, New Jersey by the Federal Bureau of Investigation and the New York City Police Department, after being accused of plotting a Molotov cocktail attack against Kiswani's Staten Island home.
+According to an official of the NYPD, the suspect is a member of a Jewish extremist group called the JDL 613 Brotherhood, a New Jersey-based group founded in 2024, inspired by the Jewish Defense League (a pro-Israel group designated by the FBI as a terrorist organization), with the goal of "fighting back against rising antisemitism" and describing its members as "Jewish warriors".
+A police department spokesperson stated that the suspect had discussed the plot in a group chat with an undercover NYPD detective in February 2026, and a criminal complaint further alleges that the suspect discussed a plan with the undercover officer to vandalize Kiswani's home and escape the US by the end of April.
+Mayor of New York City Zohran Mamdani stated that the suspect planned to flee to Israel following the attack.
+The suspect was later charged for making and possessing destructive devices, which each carry a maximum penalty of 10 years in prison.

 Political views

 Kiswani and WOL are considered to be less moderate than other pro-Palestine activists.
 Kiswani believes in the Palestinian right of armed resistance, stating that it has always played a role in revolutionary movements.
 She uses the phrase "by any means necessary" as a reference to Malcolm X.

 According to Kiswani, the two-state solution is not viable, and Israel and Palestine already function as a single state under Israeli control.
 In her view, all of the land in Israel and Palestine should be incorporated into a Palestinian state, and Palestinians should be able to exercise their right of return.

 Kiswani has condemned Democratic politicians, including Joe Biden and Kamala Harris, due to their support for Israel.
+She has also condemned Donald Trump's February 2025 Gaza Strip proposal.
+She criticized New York City mayor-elect Zohran Mamdani after he responded to the vandalism of a yeshiva with a swastika by stating there was a "scourge of antisemitism" in the city.
+She argued that narratives of antisemitism were overemphasized to justify Zionism.

-She has also condemned Donald Trump's Gaza Strip proposal.
-Kiswani believes that Ukraine is a "Western-backed project propped up for geopolitical interests & sustained by empire" and that Ukraine and Palestine "are not the same struggle."
+According to Algemeiner Journal, Kiswani believes that Ukraine is a "Western-backed project propped up for geopolitical interests & sustained by empire" and that Ukraine and Palestine "are not the same struggle."